Should you Buy Now Pay Later?

 - BNPL plans are probably not a good idea for those who are often low in cash.

-At one glance, the BNPL scheme may look like a newer version of the traditional “Instalment Payment Plan” (IPP) which was popular among credit card holders.
+At one glance, the BNPL scheme may look like a newer version of the traditional “Instalment Payment Plan” (IPP) which is popular among credit card holders.
 The difference is that IPPs are only available at certain retailers and used typically for bigger ticket items like furniture, electrical appliances, travel bookings and spa packages.

 On the other hand, BNPL schemes do not require you to have a credit card and allow you to pay for things like shoes and bags, depending on the partnerships with the payment company.